influxdata/telegraf/plugins/inputs/tencentcloudcm/README.md

-# Tencent Cloud Cloud Monitor Input Plugin
+# Cloud Monitor Input Plugin for Tencent Cloud

 This plugin will pull Metrics from Tencent Cloud Cloud Monitor (CM).